 This is a Primary Prevention program that targets the prevention of opportunistic crime, inclusive of the crimes of domestic violence, dating violence, and stalking.
-The Department of Campus Safety takes a proactive approach informing the university community through personal contact, email, and professional meetings of its availability to provide Safety and Security Reviews/Threat Assessments.
-The Department of Campus Safety will, upon request, conduct crime-related threat assessments and/or safety and security reviews of university offices and facilities.
+The Department of Campus Safety takes a proactive approach informing the university community through personal

 12. Safety Escorts after Hours